-- · in class support for small groups with an additional teacher or Teaching Assistant (TA) - · Small group Intervention with TA or teacher. - · individual class support / individual tutoring with Assistant Head of Inclusion - · further differentiation of resources - · learning support club - · Interventions - · Provision of alternative learning materials/ special equipment - Group support - Provision of additional adult time in devising interventions and monitoring their effectiveness - Staff development/training to undertake more effective strategies - Access to Specialist Teaching and Educational Psychology Service Steps or other support services for advice on strategies, equipment, or staff training.
+- in class support for small groups with an additional teacher or Teaching Assistant (TA) - · Small group Intervention with TA or teacher. - · individual class support / individual tutoring with Assistant Head of Inclusion - further differentiation of resources - · learning support club - Interventions - Provision of alternative learning materials/ special equipment - · Group support - Specialist equipment to support completing or accessing learning tasks. - Provision of additional adult time in devising interventions and monitoring their effectiveness - Staff development/training to undertake more effective strategies - Access to Specialist Teaching and Educational Psychology Service Steps or other support services for advice on strategies, equipment, or staff training.